Gibson Les Paul: (1970–1985)

 Until the end of the year 1974, 90% of the Gibson Les Paul Deluxe manufactured were Gold Top.
 New colors emerged from 1975, less valued than the Gold Top.
 By late 1975, the neck construction was changed from mahogany to maple.
 This lasted until the early 1980s, when the construction returned to mahogany.
 The body changed back to solid mahogany from the pancake design in late 1976 or early 1977.
 In 1985 Gibson discontinued the Deluxe model.

-Adrian Smith, of Iron Maiden, uses a Gibson Les Paul Deluxe Gold Top 1972, with the bridge pickup converted to a humbucker, and has been using it since joining Iron Maiden in 1980.
-Pete Townshend used Les Paul Deluxes onstage almost exclusively between 1973 and 1979, often with additional middle pickups.

-Jimmy Page, of Led Zeppelin, used a Gibson Les Paul Deluxe 1969 Red, converted to humbuckers, during the 1970s, and reunion of 2007.
-Vivian Campbell, of Dio, used a Deluxe Black 1977, with a humbucker conversion, during his period in the band.
-Ace Frehley used Deluxe 1973 converted humbucker in 70s.
-Steve Lukather has Deluxe Gold Top 1974 original humbucker.

-Scott Gorham and Brian Robertson, of Thin Lizzy, also used Les Paul Deluxes in the 1970s (Robertson converted his Deluxe Cherry Sunburst 1973 to humbuckers in 1977, and plays the guitar to this day).
-Slash has a Deluxe Tobacco Sunburst 1975, converted to Humbuckers, and uses it during live shows.
-Yngwie Malmsteen had a Gibson Les Paul Deluxe Gold Top 1969 in his collection for more than 30 years, converted to humbuckers.
-It was sold for over US$25,000 a few years ago.

 Professional (1969–1971)

-The Les Paul Professional was produced from 1969–1971, it was a rare model as only around 118 were ever produced.
+The Les Paul Professional was produced from 1969 to 1971, it was a rare model as only around 118 were ever produced.
 Designed primarily as a studio guitar, it featured an unadorned dark-stained mahogany slab body with two low-impedance pickups mounted at an angle and a unique control layout that included not only the standard "rhythm/lead" switch, but also two toggles between the tailpiece and the volume/tone knobs that allowed for additional tone options.
 The low-impedance pickups required a special cable that included an on-board transformer.
 The model came with either a stop tailpiece or a Gibson-branded Bigsby vibrato tailpiece.
 Chicago guitarist Terry Kath used a Les Paul Professional both in the studio and on stage.
 The model was never popular, and was phased out in 1971 and replaced with the Les Paul Recording model, which itself was replaced in 1983 by the Les Paul Studio model.
 A few Professionals shipped in 1972 and 1973, though the catalogues had switched to the Recording model by then.